 The expansion plans were long in the making, noted CEO and co-principal David Pidgeon, who culled the resources of the University of North Texas (UNT), Savitz Research Cos., and Starpower’s board of directors.
 The latter, said chairman/CFO Daniel Pidgeon, David’s brother and business partner, includes a former CEO of Victoria’s Secret and a past chief marketing officer of 7-Eleven, both locally-based businessmen.

-UNT and Savitz identified upward of 200 locations nationwide where Starpower's high-level service model would find a ready audience, David said.
+UNT and Savitz identified upwards of 200 locations nationwide where Starpower’s hi-level service model would find a ready audience, David said.
 The list will be limited initially to Sunbelt and coastal communities that mirror the Dallas market and lifestyle, and that can support a single store.
-Indeed, the company's custom install focus can sustain a lone location, the brothers said, unlike high-volume stack-and-sell retailers that must backfill a market to rationalize distribution and advertising costs.
+Indeed, the company’s custom install focus can sustain a lone location, the brothers said, unlike high-volume stack-and-sell retailers that must backfill a market to rationalize distribution and advertising costs.

 More important, said Daniel, the company can grow at its own pace.
 Since the Pidgeon family holds a majority interest in Starpower, “We’re not slaves to investors and don’t have to hit certain growth plateaus,” he said.
 Its outside backers also “understand that this is a marathon and not a sprint.
 They’ve seen what happens when companies over-expand.”

 Consequently, the Pidgeons won’t put a timetable on their build-out.
 “It depends on how well we can execute and scale our concept,” David said.